Citymaking Sessions is a initiative exploring new perspectives on city making

 Ken Worpole, writer and social historian, senior professor at The Cities Institute, London Metropolitan University

 The inaugural event was a one day convention exploring how cities are made, produced in partnership with Arup.
 Throughout the day, architects, industry professionals, academics, authors and cultural commentators crafted discussion around contemporary issues and fresh citymaking perspectives.
+Delegates enjoyed site-specific exhibitions, activities and installations curated especially for Citymaking Sessions and a number of tours.

 See the full programme here